official-inquiries/climate-action-us-senate-2014/pages/opening-vitter.md

 ---
 layout: page
 title: Opening Statements -- Vitter, Hon.
 David, U.S. Senator from the State of Rhode Island
-edit: true
 ---

-* TOC
-{:toc}

 Page 12

-OPENING STATEMENT OF HON.
+## OPENING STATEMENT OF HON.
 DAVID VITTER,
-U.S. SENATOR FROM THE STATE OF LOUISIANA
+## U.S. SENATOR FROM THE STATE OF LOUISIANA

 I look forward to hearing from all of our witnesses here today, certainly including Dr. Daniel Botkin, Dr. Joseph Mason and Hon.